xraymemory/qscrape/README.md

 q.save(output="./intel.txt")
 ```
 # Why?
-While the author of this tool personally believe QAnon is one part shitpost two parts psyop, one cannot deny the importance of Q's posts as bizarre socio-political artifacts. `qscrape` is developed and maintained for use in digital archaeology and media studies
+While the author of this tool personally believes QAnon is one part shitpost two parts psyop, one cannot deny the importance of Q's posts as bizarre socio-political artifacts. `qscrape` is developed and maintained for use in digital archaeology and media studies

 # To do
 - Markov chain